giulioturrisi/Differential-Drive-Robot/README.md

 Follow the commands below to run all the framework:

-1. on a new terminal
+1. on a new terminal first launch the simulation
 ```sh
 launch_sim_kinematics                                              (scene with kinematics)
 launch_sim_dynamics                                                (scene with dynamics)
 ```

-2. on each terminal you can press
+2. on each new terminal, then launch all the other packages
 ```sh
 launch_joy                                                         (to use the joystick)
 launch_rviz                                                        (visualization)